Idea

 • When low-quality and quick don’t impact the performance outcome at all.

 For the first two problems, there’s likely a solution that will work.
-While the solution isn’t always ideal, sometimes you have to do what’s necessary.
-If time permits later on and the benefit is still there, it’s always possible to go back to create something better.
+While the solution isn’t always ideal, sometimes you must do what’s necessary.
+If time permits later on and the benefit is still there, it’s always possible to return to create something better.

 What To Do When There’s Not Enough Time

-We’ve been in situations before where employees needed to be trained within two weeks.
-Under no circumstance is that ever enough time to create a quality self-paced course.
-Our solution for this is to typically record a session with the subject matter expert via Webex, Teams, Zoom, or whatever tool is your preference.
+We’ve been in situations where employees needed training within two weeks.
+Under no circumstance is that enough time to create a quality self-paced course.
+Our solution for this is typically recording a session with the subject matter expert via Webex, Teams, Zoom, or whatever tool you prefer.

 We then take that recording and publish it as a low-fidelity training video.

 Keep in mind that this solution is quick and dirty.
-The training is often significantly less effective than eLearning (longer, less organized, more confusing) but if it’s better than nothing, we do it.
+The training is often significantly less effective than eLearning (longer, less organized, and more confusing), but we do it if it’s better than nothing.

 Recorded sessions are rarely a good long-term solution.

-Not only is it not likely as effective but it can potentially waste a lot of time.
-While eLearning is well-organized and streamlined, these recordings can run twice or even three times longer than a self-paced course.
-That’s because they’re poorly planned and recorded hastily with no analysis or design happening at all (where training goes to DIE).
+Not only is it not likely as effective, but it can also potentially waste a lot of time.
+While eLearning is well-organized and streamlined, these recordings can run twice or three times longer than a self-paced course.
+That’s because they’re poorly planned and recorded hastily, with no analysis or design happening (where training goes to DIE).

-This is a solution that should only be done in a time crunch and should be fixed as soon as possible.
-If employees will continue to need the training then the time should be spent to do it right.
+This solution should only be done in a time crunch and fixed as soon as possible.
+If employees continue to need the training, then the time should be spent on doing it right.

 When Training Doesn’t Touch Enough People

-If a course will never touch enough people, perhaps 10-20 a year, sometimes it’s better to simply perform the training one on one.
+If a course will never touch enough people, perhaps 10-20 a year, sometimes it’s better to perform the training individually.
 It can be just as effective with a good plan but won’t take as much time as preparing and building a course.

-In some cases, this can even be considered white glove training because you get someone walking you through it in a personal session.
-Not only that but employees can ask questions and get answers in real time.
+Sometimes, this can even be considered white glove training because you get someone walking you through it in a personal session.
+Not only that, but employees can ask questions and get answers in real-time.

 One-on-one “white glove” training is a good solution when only a few people need to be trained.

-The best part about this solution is that not a lot of time will be wasted since few people require training anyway.
-You aren’t wasting time creating it and any time wasted in the session won’t be too high because so few people are being trained.
+The best part about this solution is that not much time will be wasted since few people require training anyway.
+You aren’t wasting time creating it, and any time wasted in the session won’t be too high because so few people are being trained.

 Wrap Up

 Now you should know when digital training is a good solution for your organization’s training needs and when it isn’t.
-If you have answers to two important questions then you can easily figure out if it’s worth it.
+If you have answers to two essential questions, you can quickly determine if it’s worth it.

 • How many people need to be trained?

-• What’s the real value of the training?
+• What’s the actual value of the training?

 If the answer to those questions makes digital training worth it, go for it!
 With great enough numbers, even a course with no clear monetary value can be cheap enough that it’s worth experimenting.
-Of course, you’d have to have some idea, even loosely, whether some benefit could be extracted from the training across all employees or if it’s simply required training.
+Of course, you’d have to know, even loosely, whether some benefit could be extracted from the training across all employees or if it’s simply required training.

 It’s all about the cost-effectiveness being weighed against your needs and the audience size.